I gave the original glass making program a try at the glass workshop!

 First, choose the colors for the glass.
 I went with the colors in the middle!

-Sign up on the 1st floor of the main building: starting at 1620 yen
+Sign up on the 1st floor of the main building: prices start at 1,620 yen

-After you get a number ticket at the reception desk, wait in front of the glass workshop with everyone else!
+After you get a numbered ticket at the reception desk, wait in front of the glass workshop with everyone else!

-You will first receive instructions on the steps and precautions involved in glass making.
+You will first receive instructions on the various steps and precautions to be aware of in glass making.

 It’s finally my turn!